Review of Avery Ranch Golf Course in Austin

-Avery Ranch is an outstanding course with some fun holes, good variety, great conditions, beautiful scenery, and it somewhat challenging.
-It's not surprising that it has received a number of awards and accolades, some of which include: Top Luxury Resort and Best Place to Hold a Corporate Event by Avid Golfer in 2014; Texas Outside's list of the Best Austin Courses; and 4 1/2 stars and Best Places to Play by Golf Digest.
+Avery Ranch is an outstanding course with some fun holes, good variety, great conditions, beautiful scenery, and it's challenging but fair.
+It's not surprising that it has received a number of awards and accolades, some of which include: Top Luxury Golf Course and Best Place to Hold a Corporate Event by Avid Golfer; Texas Outside's list of the Best Austin Courses; and 4 1/2 stars and Best Places to Play by Golf Digest.

 Avery Ranch is located in northwest Austin and is a spectacular up-scale golf course with natural limestone caverns, knobby live-oak trees, rolling hills, lots of deer, ravines, meandering streams, and lakes - all of which help create a memorable, fun, challenging, and excellent golf experience.
 The course is very scenic as it plays up and down the rolling hills, along a lake, and across some ravines.
 Some of the holes on the front nine are lined with homes on the right side but the vast majority of the course is lined by trees and natural areas.

 Avery Ranch offers lots of variety and several fun but challenging holes - dog legs left and right, narrow fairways, strategically placed bunkers, forced carries over ravines, limestone outcroppings, water, and protected greens.
 For example, #7 requires a carry over a ravine and natural area from an elevated tee box and a fairly precise tee shot to avoid the bunkers and trees and position yourself for the dogleg left to a green with another gully across the front of it - a great hole!

 Even with all those challenges, the course is fair and if you pick the right set of tee boxes (don't bite off more than you can chew - there are five to choose from and the scorecard lists the recommended handicap for each tee box) and can keep the ball in play you'll likely head to the clubhouse proud of your score.